Did windows 11 KB5030310 download stuck or fail to install with different errors? Here is how to complete a Windows update after failure

 Check for updates again

-Restart your computer and Re-run the Windows updates again from Settings -> Windows Updates -> click on Check for updates.
+- Sometimes, a simple restart of your system can resolve the issue.
+Restart your computer and try downloading the update again from Settings -> Windows Updates -> click on Check for updates.

 Run Windows Update troubleshooter

-Let’s run the built-in windows update troubleshooter that automatically detects and fix problems causing windows 11 update stuck downloading or fail to install.
+Let’s run the built-in Windows update troubleshooter that automatically detects and fix problems causing the Windows 11 update stuck downloading or fail to install.

 - Open the settings app using the Windows key + I